Agris Helmet: Context

 Excavations in 2002 show that the cave entrance was guarded by a mud wall and a ditch, and would have been a sanctuary until the early Roman Empire.

 The helmet is isolated, with no sign of a human burial, and was buried deliberately.

 At the time of burial at least some of the external ornaments had been broken off and placed in the interior of the helmet.

 The helmet had been carefully placed.

 The archaeologists who found it think it may have been buried as part of a ritual to the underworld spirits.

 Roman sources say that the Celtic warriors generally did not wear helmets.

-The helmet would have been used for display, and would have indicated the high rank of the owner, or their wish to attain such a rank.
+The helmet would have been used for display, and would have indicated the high rank of the owner, or the wish to attain such a rank.

 The helmet dates from the early period of the La Tène culture.

 The gold leaf is extremely pure, and the helmet may be one of the oldest refined gold objects of Western Europe.

 It was found further west than most other examples of high-status La Tène metalwork.

 A few similar objects have been found in France at Amfreville-sous-les-Monts (Normandy), Saint-Jean-Trolimon (Brittany) and Montlaurès near Narbonne (Aude) and in Italy at Canosa (Puglia).

 The design of the inner iron cap is similar to that of a series of helmets that have mostly been found in the Central Alps.

 The veneer of bronze strips recalls Italian helmets of the Montefortino type.

 The palmette-based design links it to the early style of the La Tène culture.

 Most of the motifs in the decoration belong to the first western style of the culture, or are closely derived from this style.

 Other motifs are from an intermediate stage with the Waldalgesheim style.

 Authorities differ on the date of the helmet.

-In a 2001 paper José Gomez De Soto suggests the middle or the second half of the 4th century.
+In a 2001 paper, José Gomez De Soto suggests the middle or the second half of the 4th century.

 D. W. Harding says the stratigraphic association of the helmet with a Dux-type fibula from La Tène B and other signs indicate that it was made in the later part of the 4th century.

 However, in a 2010 paper Gomez de Soto and Stephane Verger conclude that the decorations, when viewed as a whole, indicate that the helmet was made in the 2nd quarter or the middle of the 4th century.